 The Myth: “Short-haired pets won’t trigger allergies.”

-When patients float the idea of a hypoallergenic pet by Nabeel Farooqui, MD, assistant professor of allergy and immunology at Ohio State University Medical Center, he says “there’s no such thing.”
+When patients float the idea of a non-allergenic pet by Nabeel Farooqui, MD, a practicing allergy and immunology doctor in Fishers, Indianapolis, he says “there’s no such thing.”
 What people with pet allergies are actually allergic to is dander, the skin and body proteins found in the animal’s urine, saliva, and skin.
 These white flakes are present regardless of the amount of hair a pet has (this is true for all mammals).
-If Fluffy makes you stuffy, the best thing is to keep him outdoors.
-If that’s not possible, keep your bedroom—where you spend about one-third of your day—a pet-free zone, don’t allow animals on your furniture, and consider HEPA filters, which can remove dander from the air.
+If your pet makes you stuffy, the best thing is to keep it outdoors.
+If that’s not possible, keep your pet in your bedroom—where you spend about one-third of your day—a pet-free zone, don’t allow animals on your furniture, and consider HEPA filters, which can remove dander from the air.
 Wash your pet at least once a week to help reduce dander levels.